Wilfrid Almendra

 Série Noire, curated by: Frédéric Latherrade, Villa Bernasconi, Geneva, Switzerland

-Dérive, curated by: Mathieu Mercier, Prix fondation Ricard, Espace Paul Ricard, Paris, France
+Dérive, curated by: Mathieu Mercier, Prix Fondation Ricard, Espace Paul Ricard, Paris, France

 L'Histoire d'une décennie qui n'est pas encore nommée, curated by: Stéphanie Moisdon et Hans Ulrich Obrist